 That doesn’t always make volatile markets easier to take.
 Emotions can often play a big role in investing decisions, especially during down markets.

 The best strategy is to work with a financial advisor who can help you balance your goals and market conditions.
 The confidence you gain from knowing you have a game plan can help you take emotions out of the equation, make the most of market opportunities and protect your assets during periods of market volatility.

 Consider these four defensive moves that can help you invest with an eye toward volatile markets.

 Diversification is a simple yet powerful investment strategy to help reduce risk in your investment portfolio.
 Not only can you diversify across asset classes by purchasing stocks, bonds and cash alternatives, you can diversify within a single asset class.
 For example, when investing in stocks, you can choose to invest in unrelated companies, industries and regions.
-This helps reduce the risk from any one investment and shore up your portfolio against market volatility.
-If one investment performs poorly, it may be offset by another investment that performs better.
+This can help spread the risk throughout your portfolio so that if one investment performs poorly, it may be offset by another investment that performs better.

 Different types of assets carry different levels of risk and potential for return, and typically don't respond to market conditions in the same way at the same time.
 For instance, when the return of one asset type is declining, the return of another may be growing (though there are no guarantees).
 If you own a variety of assets, a downturn in a single holding won't necessarily spell disaster for your entire portfolio.

 This has proven especially true in recent years as the mix of asset classes to choose from has continually become more varied.
 For instance, emerging market stocks and bonds, high-yield bonds, real estate investment trusts and master limited partnerships are now often part of a diversified portfolio.

 Using asset allocation, you identify the asset classes that are appropriate for you and decide the percentage of your investment dollars that should be allocated to each class.